Have you noticed a gap between your wall and your bookcase? Are you looking for ways to fix this gap?

 7. Refill With Caulk If Needed

-If you see that the surface is not flat and the caulk has shrunk, you have to do a second coating.
-Otherwise, you are good to go.
-You can remove the carpenter's tape at this point.
+If you see that the surface is not flat and the caulk has shrunk, you have to do a second coating, otherwise, everything is good.
+You can remove the carpenter’s tape at this point.

 Remove traces of caulk at the spots where they shouldn’t be with a scraper, and you’re ready for the final step.